Why do I examine my identity as a home educator?

 I can even do this with my husband.

-As a medical physician, he shares his cardioversion stories, the baby deliveries, the procedures, the ambulance transfer stories, and the anonymous case study discussions.
+As a medical physician, he shares his cardioversion stories, baby deliveries, epidural procedures, ambulance transfer stories, and anonymous case study discussions.

 You could call this a spousal medical residency.
-And I find it all very interesting, enriching my life.
+And I find his work very interesting, and enriching my life.

 (They were prepping for North American Ebola transmission.)